LANSAS – Learning and Networking for Social Workers and Support Workers

 • 'The role of Social Workers in supporting childen and families towards and beyond an FASD diagnosis' from the UK's FASD Hub.

-We would love it if you could become a member of FASD-CAN – it's free, there's no requirement on your part – it will simply support us by increasing our numbers.
-You will also receive a copy of our monthly newsletter, keeping you up to date with FASD developments in Aotearoa.
+We would love it if you would consider becoming a member of FASD-CAN – it's free, there's no requirement on your part and you will receive a copy of our monthly newsletter, keeping you up to date with FASD developments in Aotearoa.
+And it will support us by increasing our numbers and our opportunities for advocacy.

 Our Facilitators

 FASD-CAN is privileged to have the knowledge and support of two professionals working in your sector to co-facilitate this group.
-They’ll be the ones listening to what you want from membership, developing some training on specific FASD topics, and facilitating the online meetings and presentations.
+They develop our industry-specific training on specific FASD topics, and facilitating our webinars.

 Nikki Geeson